TaoStarlit/English/book/UMLFA.md

 # timetable
 - 20181002 read 1.1-1.3; 1003, writedown the new words
 - 20181003 read chapter 5: link in 1.1 the stronger prior, the easier it is to learn, but the less flexible the learning is -- it is bound, a priori, by the commitment to these assumptions
+- 20181005 read the chapter 2: to figure out what is $\delta, \epsilon$.
+The former one is probability of getting a nonrepresentive sample, the latter one is the about the True Loss, we will discuss in Chapter 3 PAC.
+- 20181007 read the chapter 7 VC dimension: about the infinite hypothesis is also PAC learnable. the chapter 4: uniform convergence, also dicusses about the sample complexity. figure what does the first 6 chapters discuss about:
+  1. Introduction: explains the meaning of learning, gives classical example, mentions: bias, prior knowledge (Unit 2-8 are theory fundations, then is from theory to algorithms)
+  2. A Gentle Start: gives the statistical learning framework.
+      1. notation of statistical leanring
+      2. empirical risk minimization, overfitting
+      3. Inductive Bias, finite hypothesis classes: Union Bound
+  3. A Formal Learning Model
+      1. PAC Learning:
+      2. releasing the realizability assumption - Agnostic PAC Learning.
+The Scope of Learning Problem Modeled (other learning beyond binary classification)
+  4. Learning via Uniform Convergence
+      1. Uniform Convergence is Sufficient for learnability
+      2. Finite Classes Are Agonostic PAC Learnable
+  5. The Bias-Complexity Tradeoff
+      1. The No-Free-Lunch Theroem prior knowledge(prevent the learning failures, can be expressed by restricting our hypothesis class)
+      2. Error decomposition: approximation error ($\min_{h \in \mathcal H}L_\mathcal D (h)$, determined by the hypothesis class chosen) & estimation error($S$, $\mathcal D$, depends on the training set size).
+  6. The VC-Dimension
+      1. Infinite-Size Classes Can Be Learnable
+      2. The VC-Dimension
+      3. Examples: Threshold Functions; Intervals; Axis Aligned Rectangles; Finite Classes; VC-Dimension and the Number of Parameters
+      4. The Fundamental of Theorem of PAC Learning

+Therome, definition, lamma, corollary

+- important word: agonostic, suffice, Therome, definition, lamma, corollary  - today 3,4,5, 6 new word! --- 1-6 what is PAC learning
+- important example: the infinte hypotheses in VC - unit
+- important equation/notation: the $\mathcal D^m$ function
+- important inequation of proof: $1-\epsilon \leq e^{-\epsilon}$
+2.3 Inductive bias: the search space is restricted, that is we bias learner toward a particular set of predictors.
+Such restriction often called an inductive bias

+3.1 PAC Learnability: ... if realizable assumption holds with respect to $\mathcal{H,D,f}$, then $m\geq m_{\mathcal H}(\epsilon, \delta)$ i.i.d. examples genearate and labeld by $\mathcal {D, f}$, the algorithm returns a hypothesis h such that, with probability of at least $1-\delta$ (over the choice of the examples), $L_{(\mathcal{D,f})}(h)\leq \epsilon$.

+# Unit 2 A Gentle Start
+## 2.0 20101005 no new word, by I list the difficulty in this chapter:
+- what is the meaning of the distribution function of training set.  $\mathcal D(A\cup B)\leq \mathcal D(A) + \mathcal D(B)$.
+Can it be equivilent to the $P(A\cup B) \leq P(A)+P(B)$ ?
+- what is the meaning of $\mathcal D^m$.
+I know $m$ is the size of training set.
+    - ans: in page 38, i.i.d.(The examples in the training set are **independently and identically distributed** according to the distribution $\mathcal D$) assumption. $\mathcal D^m$ denotes the probability over $m$-tuples induced by applying $\mathcal D$ to pick each element of the tuple independently of the other members of the tuple.
+## 2.1 A Formal Model - The Statistical Learning Framework (Links and corresponding meaning in 5.1)
+## 2.2 Empirical Risk Minimization
+- 2.2.1 Something May Go Wrong - Overfitting: Although the ERM rule seems very natural, without being careful, this approach may fail miserably.
+To demonstrate such a failure, let us go back to the problem of learning to predict the taste of a papaya on the basis of its softness and color.
+Consider sample as depicted in the following figure..
+  1. miserable [ˈmiz(ə)rəbəl]
+   - (of a person) wretchedly unhappy or uncomfortable.
+   - their happiness made Anne feel even more miserable
+   - synonyms: unhappy, sad, sorrowful, dejected, depressed, downcast, downhearted,
+  2. depicted [diˈpikt]
+   - show or represent by a drawing, painting, or other art form.
+   - The four-metre wide painting depicts a typical Lowry scene of Victorian life in a northern cotton town.
+   - synonyms: portray, represent, picture, illustrate, delineate, reproduce,
+- portray [pôrˈtrā], portrayal
+  1. portrayal [pôrˈtrā(ə)l]
+   - Kenny Ho has obtained a great level of fame in the Asian community for his portrayal as Zhan Zhao (展昭) in the 1993 Taiwanese television series Justice Bao.
+   - a depiction of someone or something in a work of art or literature.
+   - a realistic portrayal of war
+   - synonyms: painting, picture, portrait, drawing, sketch, representation,

+- we show a natural representation of it using polynomials.
+  1. polynomial [ˌpäləˈnōmēəl]
+   - an expression of more than two algebraic terms, especially the sum of several terms that contain different powers of the same variable(s).
+   - The papers look at algebraic curves, the Riemann Roch theorem and algebraic polynomials.
+   - nomial, polygon
+- polygon, numerator (numerous, but numeric oOric), denominator, fraction
+  1. polygon  [ˈpäliˌgän]
+   - a plane figure with at least three straight sides and angles, and typically five or more.
+   - For purposes of clarification: a hexagon is a polygon with six sides and six angles.
+  1. numerator [ˈn(y)o͞oməˌrātər]
+   - the number above the line in a common fraction showing how many of the parts indicated by the denominator are taken, for example, 2 in 2 / 3.
+   - To convert a fraction to a percentage, divide the numerator by the denominator.
+  1. denominator [diˈnäməˌnātər]
+   - the number below the line in a common fraction; a divisor.
+   - If you calculate the divergence for different species of plants, you find that both the numerator and the denominator are usually Fibonacci numbers.

+## 2.3 Empirical Risk Minimization with Inductive Biasgt
+$\mathcal D^m$ denotes the probability over $m$-tuples induced by applying $\mathcal D$ to pick each element of the tuple independently of the other members of the tuple.
+  1. tuple:  set of (so many) elements —usually used of sets with ordered elements
+  1. induce: [inˈd(y)o͞os]  促使, 感应, 引出
+   - succeed in persuading or influencing (someone) to do something.
+   - the pickets induced many workers to stay away
+   - synonyms: persuade, convince,
+   - derive by inductive reasoning.
+   - Moreover, Galileo approved Aristotle's position that explanatory principles must be induced from the data of sense experience.

 # Unit 5 The Bias-Complexity Tradeoff
 plan: new words, links, and the corresponding meaning of the notations.
 Then explain all the new work detials.
 Last figure out the proof